senzing-garage/serve-grpc/docs/examples.md

     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetLicense
     ```

-1. To use your custom license, a parameter may be used.
+1. :pencil2: To use your custom license, a parameter may be used.
-   To see your license, run
+   To see your license, replace the `--license-string-base64` value with your license key.
    Example:

     ```console
-    docker run -it --publish 8261:8261 --rm senzing/serve-grpc --BASE_64.....
+    docker run -it --publish 8261:8261 --rm senzing/serve-grpc --license-string-base64 xxxxx
     ```

    In a separate terminal, view your license using [grpcurl].